 This page describes how to deploy Magnolia as a WAR file on WildFly, formerly known as JBoss Application Server.
-The procedures described below have been checked for WildFly 10+.
-Magnolia 6.0 requires WildFly 10 or better for compatibility.
+The procedures described below have been checked for WildFly 11+.
+Magnolia 6.1 requires WildFly 11 or later for compatibility.
 This page was also verified with JBoss EAP 7.

 Configuring JAAS login